About Me / FAQ

 How long have you been photographing weddings?

 Experience is crucial in wedding photography.
 I began shooting professionally in 2005, and have photographed around 500 weddings, numerous other events, and many engagement and bridal portrait sessions.
 Photography is my full-time occupation, not a side-job, and weddings represent the vast majority of my work (by choice).
 I also enjoy occasionally shooting family portraits and seniors.
-Before starting my photography business, I worked for over 12 years in the advertising graphics field, primarily performing related work such as graphic design, photo scanning, and color correction.
-This experience with digital imaging carried over into my photography work and enabled me to immediately be comfortable with the technical aspects of digital photography and making it easier to concentrate my efforts on creating beautiful pictures for my couples.
+Before starting my photography business, I worked for over 12 years in the advertising graphics field, primarily performing related work such as graphic design, photo scanning, and image color correction.
+This experience with digital imaging carried over into my photography work and enabled me to immediately be comfortable with the technical aspects of digital photography and making it easier to concentrate my efforts on creating beautiful pictures and wedding albums for my couples.

 Do you travel?